stephweb/daw-php-validator/README.md

-## To add possibly a rule of validation for a specific treatment:
+## To add possibly a rule of validation for a specific treatment

 ```php
 <?php